boyska/techrec/README.md

 possible.

 The encoding part is delegated to `ffmpeg`, but the code is really modular so changing this is a breeze.
+To be quicker and avoid the quality issues related to reencoding, the codec "copy" is used: this means that input and output must have the same format.